-Potassium salts, heparin, potassium-retaining diuretics and other plasma potassium increasing active substances (including Angiotensin II antagonists, trimethoprim and in fixed dose combination with sulfamethoxazole, tacrolimus, ciclosporin):

-Hyperkalaemia may occur, therefore close monitoring of serum potassium is required.

-Antihypertensive agents (e.g. diuretics) and other substances that may decrease blood pressure (e.g. nitrates, tricyclic antidepressants, anaesthetics, acute alcohol intake, baclofen, alfuzosin, doxazosin, prazosin, tamsulosin, terazosin):

-Potentiation of the risk of hypotension is to be anticipated

-Vasopressor sympathomimetic and other substances (e.g. isoproterenol, dobutamine, dopamine, epinephrine) that may reduce the antihypertensive effect of Ramipril:

-Blood pressure monitoring is recommended.

-Allopurinol, immunosuppressants, corticosteroids, procainamide, cytostatics and other substances that may change the blood cell count:

-Increased likelihood of haematological reactions.

-Lithium salts:

-Excretion of lithium may be reduced by ACE inhibitors and therefore lithium toxicity may be increased.
-Lithium level must be monitored.

-Antidiabetic agents including insulin:

-Hypoglycaemic reactions may occur.
-Blood glucose monitoring is recommended.

-Non-steroidal anti-inflammatory drugs and acetylsalicylic acid:

-Reduction of the antihypertensive effect of Ramipril is to be anticipated.
-Furthermore, concomitant treatment of ACE inhibitors and NSAIDs may lead to an increased risk of worsening of renal function and to an increase in kalaemia.

-mTOR inhibitors or DPP-IV inhibitors:

-An increased risk of angioedema is possible in patients taking concomitant medications such as mTOR inhibitors (e.g. temsirolimus, everolimus, sirolimus) or vildagliptin.
-Caution should be used when starting therapy.

-Racecadotril:

-A potential increased risk of angioedema has been reported for a concomitant use of ACE inhibitors and NEP inhibitor such as racecadotril.

-FERTILITY, PREGNANCY AND LACTATION
+- Potassium salts, heparin, potassium-retaining diuretics and other plasma potassium increasing active substances (including Angiotensin II antagonists, trimethoprim and in fixed dose combination with sulfamethoxazole, tacrolimus, ciclosporin): Hyperkalaemia may occur, therefore close monitoring of serum potassium is required. - Antihypertensive agents (e.g. diuretics) and other substances that may decrease blood pressure (e.g. nitrates, tricyclic antidepressants, anaesthetics, acute alcohol intake, baclofen, alfuzosin, doxazosin, prazosin, tamsulosin, terazosin): Potentiation of the risk of hypotension is to be anticipated. - Vasopressor sympathomimetics and other substances (e.g. isoproterenol, dobutamine, dopamine, epinephrine) that may reduce the antihypertensive effect of Ramipril: Blood pressure monitoring is recommended. - Allopurinol, immunosuppressants, corticosteroids, procainamide, cytostatics and other substances that may change the blood cell count: Increased likelihood of haematological reactions. - Lithium salts: Excretion of lithium may be reduced by ACE inhibitors and therefore lithium toxicity may be increased.
+Lithium level must be monitored. - Antidiabetic agents including insulin: Hypoglycaemic reactions may occur.
+Blood glucose monitoring is recommended. - Non-steroidal anti-inflammatory drugs and acetylsalicylic acid: Reduction of the antihypertensive effect of Ramipril is to be anticipated.
+Furthermore, concomitant treatment of ACE inhibitors and NSAIDs may lead to an increased risk of worsening of renal function and to an increase in kalaemia. - mTOR inhibitors or DPP-IV inhibitors: An increased risk of angioedema is possible in patients taking concomitant medications such as mTOR inhibitors (e.g. temsirolimus, everolimus, sirolimus) or vildagliptin.
+Caution should be used when starting therapy. - Neprilysin (NEP) inhibitors: An increased risk of angioedema has been reported with concomitant use of ACE inhibitors and NEP inhibitor such as racecadotril. - Sacubitril/valsartan: The concomitant use of ACE inhibitors with sacubitril/valsartan is contraindicated as this increases the risk of angioedema.

+4.6 Use in special populations

+WARNING: FETAL TOXICITY

+When pregnancy is detected, discontinue the product as soon as possible.
+Drugs that act directly on the renin-angiotensin system can cause injury and death to the developing fetus.

-The use of losartan is not recommended during the first trimester of pregnancy.
-The use of losartan is contra-indicated during the 2nd and 3rd trimester of pregnancy.
-Epidemiological evidence regarding the risk of teratogenicity following exposure to ACE inhibitors during the first trimester of pregnancy has not been conclusive; however, a small increase in risk cannot be excluded.
+Reported epidemiological evidence regarding the risk of teratogenicity following exposure to ACE inhibitors during the first trimester of pregnancy has not been conclusive; however a small increase in risk cannot be excluded.
 Whilst there is no controlled epidemiological data on the risk with Angiotensin II Receptor Inhibitors (AIIRAs), similar risks may exist for this class of medicinal products.
 Unless continued AIIRA therapy is considered essential, patients planning pregnancy should be changed to alternative anti-hypertensive treatments which have an established safety profile for use in pregnancy.
 When pregnancy is diagnosed, treatment with losartan should be stopped immediately and, if appropriate, alternative therapy should be started.

-Exposure to AIIA therapy during the second and third trimesters is known to induce human fetotoxicity (decreased renal function, oligohydramnios, skull ossification retardation) and neonatal toxicity (renal failure, hypotension, hyperkalaemia)
+Exposure to AIIRA therapy during the second and third trimesters is known to induce human foetotoxicity (decreased renal function, oligohydramnios, skull ossification retardation) and neonatal toxicity (renal failure, hypotension, hyperkalaemia).

 Should exposure to losartan have occurred from the second trimester of pregnancy, ultrasound check of renal function and skull is recommended.

-Infants whose mothers have taken losartan should be closely observed for hypotension.
+Infants whose mothers have taken Losartan Potassium and Ramipril tablets should be closely observed for hypotension.